AdamWheatman/Computational-Problem-Solving/README.md

 After six months the company wants to know if the algorithms made a difference.
 Create a report describing the differences of Algorithmic Complexity, performance, and resource usage (more specfically memory usage).

+This was done in my First year of University